codingconcepts/qapi/README.md

 # ![datagen logo](assets/cover.png)

 # qapi
-Run Quality Assurance tests against an API endpoint
+Run Quality Assurance tests against an API endpoint.

+The name qapi is a portmanteau of the initialisms QA and API.
+To pronounce it, simply say the letters "Q-A-P-I".

 ## Installation